ha-energymanager/energy-manager-integration/README.md

 ## Restart Home Assistant
 Go to **Developer tools -> YAML -> Check configuration** before you restart Home Assistant.
 If you get some warnings about modbus/baud rate, etc, that should be fine, but watch out for any critical errors that may stop Home Assistant from restarting.
 If any are shown, don't restart, but fix the issues first.

-Once all of the above has been completed, restart Home Assistant.
-Once back, pay close attention to what errors occur in the system logs.

 You should see some new menu items:
 - PV